Stop Being a Perfectionist

 As a freelance graphic designer, you might feel obliged to overdeliver simply because there’s so much competition and you don’t want to lose any clients.
 Consequently, you obsess over every single detail just to make sure that everything is perfect.
 Yes, such dedication can be beneficial, but it can also affect you negatively when taken to the extreme.

 THE GOOD AND BAD OF SEEKING PERFECTION

-As a perfectionist, you delight in investing time and effort into your projects, only delivering work that you deemed is as perfect as possible.
-Due to your high standards, you will have an easier time meeting the expectations of your clients; they will be impressed by your professionalism and work ethic, which in the long run will likely result in more business for you.
-In addition, perfectionism translates to the way you handle your clients and business — where you focus on making them feel as appreciated and valued as possible.
+As a perfectionist, you delight in investing time and effort into your projects, only delivering work that you deemed is perfect.
+By having high standards, you make it easy to meet client expectations; your clients will be impressed by your professionalism and work ethic, resulting in more business in the long run.
+Perfectionism also applies to how you handle your clients — where you strive to make them feel as appreciated and valued as possible.

 There is nothing wrong in striving for perfection and excellence.
-However, with perfectionism there is often a fear that things won’t go exactly the way you imagine — which is inevitable as you take on more projects and work with different clients.
-There are many things that aren’t within your control as a freelance graphic designer.
+However, with perfectionism there is often a fear that things won’t go exactly the way you imagine, which is inevitable as you take on more projects and work with different clients.
+In reality, there are many things that won’t be within your control as a freelance graphic designer.
 A client might delay payment or stop communicating with you altogether; your workstation might die all of a sudden, causing you to lose a week’s worth of work.
-While others will accept such situations and move on, you as a perfectionist are more likely to quit altogether.
-At the same time, you tend to procrastinate as you’re always waiting for the right conditions before starting any work — which is idealistic at best.
+While others will accept and adapt to such situations and move on, as a perfectionist you are more likely to give up.
+Relatedly, there is a tendency to procrastinate as you wait for the right conditions before starting any work — which is idealistic at best.

-When you do work on a project, you find yourself putting in too much effort — more than what is required.
-You keep searching for any flaws that can be improved on, when the time and energy can be spent doing something more productive.
-In the end, you become less efficient and effective, and as you know, time is money.
+And when you do work on a project, you find yourself putting in too more effort than what is required.; you keep searching for minor flaws that can be improved on, when the time and energy can be spent on something more productive.
+In short, seeking perfection means you become less efficient and effective as a freelancer.

-Approaching graphic design in such a way is an exercise in frustration; you keep spending time making things right, even with deadlines approaching.
-Such stress will lead to mental and physical exhaustion — and eventually health problems.
+Moreover, approaching graphic design in such a way is an exercise in frustration as you waste precious time making things just right.
+Coupled with the stress of deadlines, and the result is chronic mental and physical exhaustion.

-Furthermore, you’re more likely to miss deadlines if you keep getting hung up on the details — something that the client isn’t going to appreciate.
-More importantly, they aren’t going to pay more just because everything is done perfectly.
-A project is usually about meeting specified goals and objectives, and not so much about getting that line as straight as possible.
+In fact, you’re more likely to miss deadlines if you keep getting hung up on the details.
+It’s also important to realize that clients aren’t going to pay more just because everything is done perfectly.
+A project is about meeting specified goals and objectives, and not so much about getting that line as straight as possible.

 HOW TO BE A BIT LESS PERFECT

 If what is described above sounds like you, then it’s time to be a bit less perfect.
-Below you will find some ways and techniques here to help you let go and view a situation in a more relaxed way.
+Below you will find some ways and techniques here to help you let go and handle things in a more relaxed manner.

-The first step is to understand that nobody can ever be perfect.
+The first, and perhaps most important, step is to understand that nobody can ever be perfect.
 Even the most talented designers will produce bad work from time to time.
 Recognize that you’re putting in your best effort at that moment, and be content.
-You can still strive for excellence, but just tone back on your perfectionist tendencies just a little.
+Strive for excellence, but tone back on your perfectionist tendencies just a little.
 In short, moderation is key.
 Set a time limit for a task and move on once that’s done.
-Oftentimes, you will find that you will achieve as good a result, but without the added stress and frustration.
+You will be surprised by how much you can accomplish, but without the added stress and frustration.

-Remember, you can choose how to approach and interpret every situation, especially when it comes to client relationships.
-Realize that you can’t forcibly change a client’s perception of your work.
+Remember, you can choose how to approach and interpret your client relationships.
+Realize that you can’t forcibly change a client’s perception of what you present to them.
 Instead, learn to manage negative feedback so that both parties can finish the project in a satisfactory manner.

 See also: Managing Client Feedback

-As a perfectionist, the thought of embracing failure might seem repulsive, but it’s actually important to help you grow both as a person and a freelance graphic designer.
-As the saying goes, failure is the mother of success; probably the faster way to grow your freelance career is to learn and improve upon your mistakes and shortcomings.
-Sometimes, you just have to ignore all the doubts in your head and keep moving forward.
+As a perfectionist, the thought of embracing failure might seem counterintuitive, but as the saying goes, failure is the mother of success; probably the faster way to grow your freelance career is to learn and improve upon your mistakes and shortcomings.
+Sometimes, you just have to ignore those doubts in your head and keep moving forward.
 Stop comparing yourself to other people, and appreciate the progress you have made so far.
-More importantly, learn to forgive yourself and laugh in the face of failure; freelancing will be much more fun that way.
+By changing your perspective, you will come to enjoy freelancing that much more.

-Next, you should identify the priorities for a project are, so you can spend more time and energy on them instead of lesser details, which you can skip or get back to if you have time to spare.
-Bear in mind that some aspects of your work don’t actually need to be perfect, while others aren’t actually billable.
-By focusing on what’s most important, you will be able to get the basic workable version in front of the client quicker, thus speeding up the design process.
-And chances are, you will forget about the lesser details you skipped once you move on to the next project.
+Try to identify what the main priorities for a project are, so you can spend more time and energy on them instead of lesser details, which you can skip or get back to if you have time to spare.
+Some aspects of your work don’t need to be perfect.
+Consequently, you can get a basic workable version to the client quicker, speeding up the design process.

-As a perfectionist, you probably tend to work linearly, moving on only after you’re finished with whatever you’re doing.
-Instead, it’s not a bad idea to go with the flow and work on tasks based on whatever you feel like doing at the moment.
+As a perfectionist, you might have a tendency to work linearly, only moving on after you’re satisfied that everything is in order.
+Instead, try going with the flow and work on tasks based on whatever you feel like doing at the moment.
 Such an approach can actually improve your productivity.
 Don’t get too carried away though — you still need to work on less enjoyable tasks such as sending invoices and responding to client emails.

-Oftentimes, things such as social media can lower your self-confidence and worsen your need for perfection.
-You should take time to cut these sources of negativity out, while surrounding yourself with people who are living life in a positive, healthy and relaxed way.
+Social media can lower your self-confidence and worsen your perfectionist tendencies.
+If possible, cut these sources of negativity out and surround yourself with people who are living life in a positive, healthy and relaxed way.

-Ultimately, you need to learn to roll with the punches.
-As soon as you release yourself from perfectionism, you will find yourself becoming more creative, more productive and much happier.
-Hopefully the techniques above will help you find the right balance between striving for excellence and letting go.
+Ultimately, it’s about learning to roll with the punches.
+By being less perfect, you will be more creative, more productive and much happier.
+Hopefully this article will be food for thought in helping you find the right balance between perfection and letting go.